Public-Health-Bioinformatics/kipper/docs/technical.md

 A volume file contains a range of versions starting with a complete version file that subsequent versions diff off of.
 The reason for having separate volumes is that sometimes there can be a substantial change to all the entries in a database; as well by having a database broken into volumes, extraction for a particular volume doesn't have to involve a file that is much larger than the extracted version.

 The metadata file contains a json data serialization of the following fields.
-Its structure has been designed to anticipate the need for key prefix files as outlined on the right.

 Items in *italics* are not currently implemented.